JuscelinoMamede01/juscelino-portfolio-site/README.md

 # Portfolio Website

-This project aimed at building a demonstrative portfolio website, aiming to enhance the following concepts: a) HTML semantic tags; b) CSS Grid; c) CSS Flexbox; d) Media Queries for responsiveness.
-Additionally, the Sass feature was used for modularization, code refactoring, and defining global variables related to the application's theme.
+This project aimed to build a demonstrative portfolio website.

 ## 👀 Demo